COS301-SE-2021/AR-VR-GAN/README.md

 ## About

-AR/VR-GAN is a visualization tool allowing a user to explore the feature space of a Disentangled Deep Convolutional Variational Autoencoder in real time through an AR/VR Device.
+AR/VR-GAN is a visualization tool allowing a user to explore the feature space of a Variational Autoencoder in real time through a VR Device.

 ## Team Members